OWASP/OdTM/guide/instruction.md

 The [OWASP Threat Dragon](https://github.com/OWASP/threat-dragon-desktop/releases) desktop application is a well-known free, open-source, cross-platform threat modeling tool.
-Use its [documentation](https://docs.threatdragon.org/) to learn the process of diagram management.

-Threat Dragon has a built-in threat rule engine, supporting the STRIDE, CIA, LINDDUN techniques.
-However, we use here the ontology-driven approach, based on domain-specific threat models, and implemented by the OdTMServer application.

 ### Download, compile and configure the OdTMServer application